What Is On-Page SEO? How To Optimize A Page

 - Aligned with user search intent.
 Part of creating and optimizing for quality content is also delivering on searcher expectations.
 Content topics should align with the search queries for which they rank.

-Non-keyword-related on-site SEO
+Non-keyword-related on-page SEO

 Those include things like: